Bedford Village Historic District: History

 Bedford is 44 mi northeast of New York City.
 It is on hilly terrain with light soil.
 The settlers in Bedford came from Connecticut around 1680 and built a hamlet.
 The pattern of the settlement is common in Massachusetts but rare in New York State.
-The town was planned around a triangular common where three roads met.
+The town was planned around a triangular common, or village green, where three roads met.
 Around it were at first three plots, which were assigned by lot to the first 20 settlers who planned to farm in common.
 The concept worked only for a short time but left its mark on the structure of Bedford, which became a market town.
 It was at times the seat of the county government during the Revolutionary War and one of two county seats, with a county court house, until 1870.

+During the Revolutionary War, it served as a center of resistance, a supply center, and the home of a county government house.
+On July 11, 1779, British troops burned Bedford, sparing only one house which belonged to a Loyalist.
+After the war, buildings in Federal style, Greek Revival style, Gothic Revival style, and Victorian style were erected in Bedford.

-The common village green is surrounded by the court house from 1787, the Historical Hall from 1806, a library, which was previously the Bedford Academy, from 1807, a school house built from cut stone in 1829, a post office and a general store from around 1838, and the Presbyterian church in Gothic Revival style from 1872.
-The buildings represent a New England village in Westchester County.
-The hamlet was under a Connecticut license until 1700, when it was assigned to New York State on an order by King William.
+The common village green is surrounded by the court house from 1787; the Historical Hall from 1806; a library, which was previously the Bedford Academy (an elite classical school), from 1807; a school house built from cut stone in 1829; a post office and a general store from around 1838; and the Presbyterian church from 1872.
+The buildings represent a New England village in a New York county.
+The hamlet was under a Connecticut Colony license until 1700, when it was assigned to the Province of New York on an order by King William III.

-A Brief History of the Presbyterian Church at Bedford, N.Y. from the Year 1680 was written by Reverend Heroy and published in 1874.
+A Brief History of the Presbyterian Church at Bedford, N.Y. from the Year 1680 was written by Reverend P. B. Heroy (Peter Badeau Heroy) and published in 1874.
 It describes the history of the building, including the laying of the cornerstone and the services celebrating the dedication of the then most recently restored building in 1872.

 The Westchester County Historical Society notes that the Bedford Village Historic District is of both historical and architectural importance as an unusual example of a "colonial New England pattern of home plots and jointly owned farm land" in New York State.
-During the Revolutionary War, it served as a center of resistance, a supply center, and the home of a county government house.
-After the war, buildings in Federal style, Greek Revival style and Victorian style were erected in Bedford, which was for a long time "one of the most vital farming and trading centers in the county".

 The district was added to the National Register of Historic Places in northern Westchester County in 1973.
 The Bedford Historical Society runs two museums, one in the former court house and another in the former school house.